pypa/virtualenv/docs/development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Submit pull requests against the ``master`` branch, providing a good description of what you're doing and why.
 You must
-have legal permission to distribute any code you contribute to pip and it must be available under the MIT License.
+have legal permission to distribute any code you contribute to virtualenv and it must be available under the MIT
+License.
 Provide tests that cover your changes and run the tests locally first. virtualenv
 :ref:`supports <compatibility-requirements>` multiple Python versions and operating systems.
 Any pull request must
 consider and work on all these platforms.